Addressing the Core Issues that Affect Health

-Two New Leaders Join the Clinics
+New Leader Joins the Clinics

 Jackie Jones, a seasoned medical administrator, joined us as Director of Medical Operations.
 Jones has worked as an operations leader for a large private medical group as well as several community health centers, including Petaluma Health Center and Clinica de la Raza, where she served as a …READ MORE